luczsoma/codemodel-rifle-integration/README.md

 # Codemodel Rifle integration
-**With this script, incremental analysis with Codemodel Rifle can be integrated into a Git-based CI-workflow.**
+**With this script, incremental analysis of complex, multi-branch JavaScript repositories with Codemodel Rifle can be integrated into a Git-based CI-workflow.**

 ## Basic usage
 Code (`--help` output) is worth a thousand words: